 Be aware that this isn’t the same dog food recipe that the company released a few years back.
 That’s not a big issue if your dog hasn’t had the food before, but it can definitely throw your dog for a loop if they were expecting something different.
 As long as you are aware of the change, there are no real problems to report with this food.

-Best Foods for Medium Breeds
+For Medium Breeds

 1. NUTRO ULTRA Adult